savonet/book/language.md

 s = add([sine(440.), sine(523.25), sine(659.26)])
 ```

-which is the actual stream generator: running the script has generated the three
+which is the actual stream generator.
+We see that running the script has
-`sine` stream generators!
+generated the three `sine` stream generators!

 ### Standard library

 Although the core of Liquidsoap is written in OCaml, many of the functions of
 Liquidsoap are written in the Liquidsoap language itself.
 Those are defined in
 the `pervasives.liq` script, which is loaded by default and includes all the
 libraries.
-You should not be frightened to have a look at it, it is often useful
+You should not be frightened to have a look at the standard library,
-to better grasp the language and learn design patterns and tricks.
+it is often useful to better grasp the language, learn design patterns and
+tricks, and add functionalities.

 Writing scripts
 ---------------

+### Choosing an editor

 Scripts in Liquidsoap can be written in any editor, although Emacs is the
-preferred editor, as being the only editor with specific Liquidsoap support (syntax
+preferred editor, as being the only editor with specific Liquidsoap support
-coloration, indentation).
-Some other tools, described below, can also be useful
+(syntax coloration and indentation).
+Some other tools, described below, can also
-in order to learn Liquidsoap or elaborate scripts.
+be useful in order to learn Liquidsoap or elaborate scripts.

 ### Documentation of operators

+When writing scripts you will often need details about a particular operator and
+its arguments.
 We recall from [earlier](#sec:sound-sine) that the
 documentation\index{documentation} of an operator `operator`, including its type
-and a description of its parameters, can be obtained by typing
+and a description of its arguments, can be obtained by typing

 ```
 liquidsoap -h operator